mmanav02/ConnectIN_SocialMediaAssist/README.md

 ---

-**Note**: This extension is not affiliated with LinkedIn, X (Twitter), or Streaml.
+**Note**: This extension is not affiliated with LinkedIn, X (Twitter).
 It's a third-party tool designed to make your social media workflow a bit easier.